United States: whistle-blowers and self-reporting

-The interrelated questions of how to handle a whistleblower allegation and whether to self-report conduct to the US authorities have long been two of the most challenging problems in the investigations sphere.
-These questions are proving only more significant and difficult today as the US authorities continue to incentivise and protect whistleblowers, and make great new efforts to draw out self-reports.
+The interrelated questions of how to handle a whistle-blower allegation and whether to self-report conduct to the United States authorities have long been two of the most challenging problems in the investigations sphere.
+These questions are proving only more significant and difficult today as the United States authorities continue to incentivise and protect whistle-blowers, and make great efforts to draw out self-reports.
 In this climate, it is unsurprising that many continue to take a conservative approach to these problems.
 Companies often are motivated to take any steps they can to avoid indictment when potentially criminal conduct arises.
 Separate from penalties themselves, a criminal action against a corporation presents a range of potential collateral consequences, including the possibility of suspension and debarment from government contracting, and increased scrutiny from current and prospective business partners.
 Yet, at the same time, there is a groundswell towards pushing back on the United States enforcement authorities’ role as prosecutor, judge and jury in corporate criminal matters.
 The SEC has suffered some notable defeats this year, prompting some to suggest that fighting, rather than cooperating, with enforcement authorities may be making a comeback.

-This article focuses on the twin issues of whistleblowing and self-reporting by first examining the current landscape around them with a focus on some of the most recent developments, and then looking at some of the considerations that can help guide decision-making in this arena.
-It focuses especially on developments since our article in last year’s The Investigations Review of the Americas.
+This article focuses on the twin issues of whistle-blowing and self-reporting by examining the current landscape around them with a focus on some of the most recent developments, and then by looking at some of the considerations that can help guide decision-making in this arena.

 The current landscape